"Here’s

 (n.) a male homosexual

-Margo’s terminology name for Q regarding his vocabulary.
+Margo’s terminology name for Q regarding

 Chapter 7, Paragraph 22